Are You Getting the Best Ideas in the Room?

 No single person can hold all the context, spot all the risks or see all the opportunities.

-I’ve been that leader.
+I’ve been that leader who tried.
 Exhausted, isolated, overwhelmed.

 The Strategic Problem

 This isn’t about being nice or creating a pleasant workplace (although, why not?).
 In complex work, one brain can’t see all the angles anymore.
-You need the collective intelligence of people who are genuinely invested — people who bring their sharpest thinking, their toughest questions, their half-formed ideas.
+You need the collective intelligence of people who are genuinely invested, people who bring their sharpest thinking, their toughest questions, their half-formed ideas.

 Most leadership frameworks miss this entirely.
 They’re built on the assumption that if you give people the right structure, the right incentives, the right competencies, investment follows.
 It doesn’t.
 Humans are messier than that.
 You can’t model caring on a spreadsheet or capture trust in a twenty-point framework.
-You can only create the conditions where people choose to bring their best thinking, or learn to hold it back.
+You can only create the conditions where people choose to bring their energy, focus and best thinking, or learn to hold it back.

 That’s what I call energetic safety.